Napoli 2-0 Liverpool: Deja vu! Adrian miracle save not enough to avoid Stadio San Paolo repeat for Reds | Goal.com

 Same delight for Napoli, same frustration for Liverpool.

 For the second season in a row, Jurgen Klopp’s side leave Stadio San Paolo with a Champions League group stage defeat.
+They won't want to return in a hurry.
 This year, as last, they ended up on the wrong end of a tight game, though this time the loss was 2-0 rather than 1-0.

 Dries Mertens’ late penalty, awarded after Andy Robertson was adjudged to have fouled Jose Callejon, and a stoppage-time strike from former Tottenham striker Fernando Llorente, condemned them here.